ShellBoost is a software component that

 of the most widely used programming languages in the world, the language is still

-today more difficult to grasp, for a vast majority of programmers, than C# or
+today more difficult to grasp, for a clear majority of programmers, than C# or

 VB.NET.
 Productivity is the key word here.
 And the issue is not only the